qasimahmed321/pokedex/README.md

  - Abilities

 ##Extending
-This project is not user authenticated, however can easily be extended to have user authentication.
+This project is not user authentica, however can easily be extended to have user authentication.

 [Pokéapi](https://pokeapi.co/) is used for all data requests.
 This API is rate-limited.